Core Concepts

 |---|---|

-materialize_cut | Encodes a trim spec to H.264 when a physical file is needed |
+materialize_cut | Encodes a trim spec to H.264 — applies all accumulated cuts in a single ffmpeg pass |

 Important: The src Field